-High performance grid computing involving supercomputer systems at distributed sites plays an important role in accelerating scientific advancement and facilitating multiinstitutional and multi-disciplinary collaborations.
-Extreme Science and Engineering Discovery Environment (XSEDE), Open Science Grid and European Grid Infrastructure are some examples of computational grid infrastructure that support science gateways to enable communities to use HPC systems.
+H IGH performance grid computing involving supercomputer systems at distributed sites plays an important role in accelerating scientific advancement and facilitating multi-institutional and multi-disciplinary collaborations.
 The operational costs of these systems have become comparable to the cost of hardware acquisition, and service providers regularly budget millions of dollars annually for electricity bills [1].
-With the growing demand for exascale computation, the power consumption and operational costs of these systems are expected to increase superlinearly over the years.
 Hence it is imperative to include power and electricity cost minimization in job scheduling decisions in high performance computational grids.

 A large body of work has been developed to reduce the power consumption of data center servers, by switching off unused nodes [2], using voltage and frequency scaling to run servers at low power [3], and using renewable energy sources to reduce the carbon footprint of computation [4].
 We consider our work of metascheduling our applications to sites to reduce time and electricity cost as complementary to these approaches.
 Deregulation of the electricity power markets, creation of power trading zones, and use of renewable energy in many countries offer opportunities to purchase wholesale power under various dynamic pricing schemes.
-Dynamic electricity price markets are popular and cater to large industries and manufacturing units.
-In such markets, scheduling algorithms can exploit spatial and temporal electricity price differentials and schedule workloads at servers which have cheap power.